 The American Writer’s Museum is a good place to start.
 On a page dedicated to King, there is a list of some important speeches he made during his life.
 The review includes favorite quotes, but they strongly encourage folks to read and watch the speeches in their entirety so you may begin to understand the full depth of Dr. King’s radical work.

-We also really appreciate this US News Beat podcast entitled, “MLK: What they Won’t teach in school,” It explores, “King, Jr.’s legacy, examining how the civil rights icon was so much more than simply the ‘I Have a Dream’ soundbite.
+We also appreciate this US News Beat podcast entitled, “MLK: What they Won’t teach in school,” As they explain, it explores, “King, Jr.’s legacy, examining how the civil rights icon was so much more than simply the ‘I Have a Dream’ soundbite.
 Along with Pastor Roger C. Williams of the First Baptist Church of Glen Cove, NY, Larry Hamm of Newark, NJ-based People’s Organization for Progress, hip-hop artist Silent Knight, and King’s own words, listeners learn of MLK’s Poor People’s Campaign, which he believed would be his true legacy.
-More than likely, it was this that got him killed.”
+More than likely, it was this,” they write, “that got him killed.”

 The Poor People’s Campaign